 If you suffer from nerve entrapment such as Carpal or Cubital Tunnel Syndrome, you will usually need a nerve conduction study.
 Mr Naqui will request this for you.
 You will often need an authorisation code.

-All the options available to you for your condition will be fully discussed.
-This may include a recommendation for surgery with an explanation of the technique, the benefits and risks involved.
+Non-operative options, if applicable, are always outlined and offered in the first instance.
+A recommendation for surgery with an explanation of the technique, the benefits and risks involved will be outlined.
 If you wish to go ahead for surgery, a date will be offered in the clinic or by Mr Naqui’s secretary.

 Each operation or procedure has a unique OPCS code.
 For example, the OPCS code for a wrist arthroscopy procedure is W8602.
 You will need to inform your insurer of this code to obtain authorisation.
 Mr Naqui will provide you with this code.